Facelift New York City

 - An undefined jawline with excess skin or loose jowls.

-- Loose skin and excess fatty tissue at the neck.
+- Loose skin, excess fatty tissue and muscle banding in the neck.

 A facelift can help you feel better about how you look.
 How long the effects of the procedure last is influenced by such factors as exposure to sun and tobacco products, as well as your genetic makeup.

-Anesthesia: General anesthesia or local / “twilight” anesthesia with IV intravenous sedation
+- Anesthesia: Twilight anesthesia with IV intravenous sedation.

-Length of stay: Outpatient or 1 night observation
+- Length of stay: Outpatient or 1 night observation depending on patient.

-A facelift is often combined with rejuvenation procedures of the eye (blepharoplasty) or forehead (brow lift) region.
-A facelift will not remove fine wrinkles that are part of natural aging, such as those around the lips and eyes.
-These are best treated at the same time or another time with skin resurfacing procedures such as chemical peel or laser treatments such as Fraxel.
+A facelift is often combined with rejuvenation procedures of the eye (blepharoplasty or chemical peel) or forehead (brow lift) region and fat grafting.
+A facelift will not remove fine wrinkles that are part of natural aging, such as those around the lips and eyes – that requires laser or chemical peel.
+These are best treated at the same time or another time with skin resurfacing procedures such as chemical peel or laser treatments such as fractionated laser such as CORE fusion CO2.

 What to Expect

 If necessary, the surgeon will trim or remove with liposuction localized deposits of fat along the jawline or under the chin to create a nice contour.
 Sometimes an incision under the chin is necessary to create a better contour and to remove the neck bands.
+This incision can also be used to place a chin implant if more projection is desired.
 The surgeon tightens the tissue by moving the skin and often the deeper subcutaneous tissues and muscles to achieve the best possible symmetry.
 Excess skin is removed and the incisions are closed with sutures and sometimes staples.